Fire Station 8 is located on Lien Road on Madison’s east side near East Towne Mall.

 - Engine 8 – a 2009 Pierce Quantum Engine featuring a 1250 gallons-per-minute pump with 500-gallon booster tank, ground ladders, attack and supply fire hose, tools, and equipment.
 Engine 8 also carries emergency medical equipment including a defibrillator, oxygen, and immobilization gear.

-- Medic 8 – a 2010 Ford F450 Braun Advanced Life Support ambulance.
-Medic 8 carries a full complement of advanced life support equipment including a defibrillator, oxygen, and immobilization gear.
+- Medic 8 – a 2017 Ford E-450 with a Braun Advanced Life Support patient compartment.
+It carries a full complement of advanced life support medicine and equipment including a defibrillator, oxygen, and immobilization gear.
+To aide in patient and paramedic safety, it operates with a Stryker power-loading cot.

 - Squad 8 - a 2005 Quantum chassis, Detroit Diesel Series 60 455HP engine, breathing air, command station, receiver hitches on all sides with 9000-pound winch, storage for plywood and struts in rear, cribbing compartments, TAK-4™ Independent Front Suspension, Command Zone #8482; advanced electronics system, "L"-shaped desk with hinged top dry erase board, 15" LED flat mounted TV monitor on swivel bracket.
 Pelco video observation system, half-width compartment in hatch compartments for storage of cascade bottles on top, Cascade system, two Wilber 9000 Night Scan light masts, and four electric cord reels.